5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 # How to create/modify a Layout-ID for AppleALC (Work in progress)

 ## Preface
-This is my attempt to provide an updated and easy to follow guide for creating a Layout-ID for the AppleALC kext.
-It is aimed at users for whom the existing Layout-IDs do not work so they're forced to create a Layout-ID from scratch or modify an existing one which was created for the same Codec but maybe a different system/mainboard.
+:warning: This is not finished (Chptrs.
+I to III are finished, though) This is my attempt to provide an updated and easy to follow guide for creating a Layout-ID for the AppleALC kext.
+It is aimed at users for whom the existing Layout-IDs do not work so they're forced to create a Layout-ID from scratch or modify an existing one which was created for the same Codec but maybe a different system/mainboard or usage.

 Although AppleALC comes with about 600 (!) pre-configured Layout-IDs already, there are almost no up-to-date guides available which explain the whole process for creating a Layout-ID from scratch which is a bit surprising.
 Even the AppleALC repo doesn't go into details about this.
 The most compelling and easy to follow guide I know is by MacPeet who created a lot of Layout-IDs.
 But it's written in German and is from 2015, when AppleALC didn't exist and patching AppleHDA.kext was still a thing.